jocoly/DiscordAISandbox/README.md

 ![5d1132d6-587c-4175-a1a7-f1a6f37baf49](https://github.com/jocoly/DiscordAISandbox/assets/62028785/c51bf22f-0709-41fb-960a-a4f61807189f)

+`!audio <prompt>`
+-Submits the prompt for processing using the Audio Latent Diffusion model and replies with the result.

+`!speech <prompt>`
+-Submits the prompt for processing using the Microsoft text-to-speech model and replies with the result.

 `!img2img <prompt>`

--Submits the prompt and the first attachment for processing using the Stable Diffusion Image-to-Image model pipeline.
+-Submits the prompt and the first attachment for processing using the Stable Diffusion Image-to-Image model pipeline if the command is sent as a standalone message.

 -Submits the prompt with the first attachment from the reference message if the command is sent as a reply.